 This is a strong reaffirmation of VSO’s strong leadership in the sector in not only disability inclusion, social accountability, resilience and youth engagement/leadership but also our primary actor centred core value has definitely wowed more than one.

 The #BeTheChange interactive exhibition encouraged discussions on the transformative change we can jointly realise in universal health coverage, leaving no one behind.
 Our youth volunteers were very much at the forefront of our presentation throughout the conference.
 In the below clips and stories, our youth health champions share their volunteering journey.

 Stories from our incredible youth champions were shared at the conference, highlighting the key role youth play in championing health rights.

-Meet Manisha, a 19 year old volunteer who has been working with VSO for three months as a Youth Health Champion, teaching young people about adolescent health and changes.
+Meet Manisha, a 19 year old volunteer who has been working with VSO for three months as a Youth Health Champion, teaching young people about adolescent health in Nepal.

 Download case studies from our work in health

 At the conference, we highlighted the exciting work happening across our health projects.
 Click below to discover more about how we are working to improve health services and rights for some of the most marginalised and disadvantaged members of society.